Zerxxy/DontPeekMe/README.md

 7. After installing the cocoapods, go back to the Xcode window
 8. Select the play button in the upper left to run

-This will open an emulator where you can create an account and start messaging.
+Both of these options will open an emulator where you can create an account and start messaging.